hetalang/heta-specifications/docs/modules.md

 This type of module was created to adopt [SBML formatted](https://sbml.org) models into Heta modeling platform.
 Currently SBML of levels 2 and 3 are supported.

+For more information about SBML conversion to Heta code, see [SBML conversion](sbml-conversion) chapter.

 **Example:**

 file: "model.xml"